mach-composer/mach-composer-cli/docs/src/cloud/component-registry.md

 ### The problem

-After updating and running `mach-composer apply`, usually some Terraform code will naively take this version inforation and use it to deploy either a Lambda or Docker container by building an artifact name like this:
+After updating and running `mach-composer apply`, usually some Terraform code will naively take this version information and use it to deploy either a Lambda or Docker container by building an artifact name like this:
 `my-component-{version}.zip`.